Freedom of thought and expression

 January 20, 2025

-Human Rights in the Struggle Against Internet Filtering/ Sina Yousefi
+Human Rights in the Grip of Internet Filtering/ Sina Yousefi

-Filtering, as a tool for controlling and restricting access to information, has always been a controversial topic in the field of cyber security and violation of human rights.
-This policy, which is often justified by concepts such as national security, territorial integrity, public order, and the interests of the system, can in practice lead to […]...
+Filtering, as a tool for controlling and restricting access to information, has always been a controversial issue in the realm of cybersecurity and human rights violations.
+This policy, often justified by concepts such as national security, territorial integrity, public order, and the system’s interests, can, in practice, lead to serious violations of freedom of expression, […]...

 Read More